adamculpepper/eleventy-plugin-responsive-images/README.md

 | `alt` | "*Cat Photo*" | image alt tag
 | `loading` | *"lazy"* or *"eager"* | Lazy load the image or load immediatly
 | `class` | "*class1 class2 class3*" | single class names seperated by spaces
+> **Notes**
-> Note: variables can be used as attribute values.
-Syntax varies by the template rendering engine used.
+> - variables can be used as attribute values.
+Syntax varies by the template rendering engine used
-> Note: error handling will print out in place of your image if you miss a required attribute
+> - error handling will print out in place of your image if you miss a required attribute

 ### Helpful
 - Make sure that the domains where you're hosting your photos are whitelisted in your Cloudinary settings, under *Settings > Security > Allowed fetch domains*.
 If you leave the field blank Cloudinary will [`fetch`](https://cloudinary.com/documentation/fetch_remote_images#remote_image_fetch_url) from any domain.